OpenCSGs/csghub-installer/docker/README.md

 > **Tips:**
 >
 > - This method is currently in the testing phase and is not suitable for production deployment.
-> - Currently only supports the AMD64 architecture (supports Docker Desktop Rosetta).
+> - Now supports amd64/arm64 architecture (supports Docker Desktop Rosetta).
 > - [中文文档](../docs/zh/README_cn_docker.md)

 ## Overview